Skip to main content

 Thousands of Americans with pre-existing conditions, as well as unemployed or self-employed individuals, depend on the ACA to access care.

-The repeal and replace effort last year mobilized political action across the country, with voters and activists demanding a public conversation around healthcare, and with grassroots efforts to ask lawmakers to hold townhalls and listen to constituent feedback.
+The repeal and replace effort last year mobilized political action across the country, with voters and activists demanding a public conversation around health care and with grassroots efforts to ask lawmakers to hold town halls and listen to constituent feedback.
 Voters on both sides of the issue deserve the ability to make their voices heard and ensure that their elected officials adequately represent their interests.
-Additionally, changes to legislation that affect so many Americans should not be made behind closed doors.
-Thank you to Protect our Care and Healthcare Voter for ensuring that we bring visibility to the newest iteration of efforts to undermine the ACA.
+Additionally, legislation changes affecting so many Americans should not be made behind closed doors.

 Donate to support our work